A Link Between Metabolic Health and Nerve Health

 Multiple drugs are known to deplete B-6 as well .

 With this vitamin, it is important to note that an excess can also create nerve issues .
 For these reasons, the Tolerable Upper Limit for supplemental vitamin B-6 intake is 100 mg per day for those 19 and above.
 While it usually takes much more of this vitamin to create nerve issues, guidelines are conservative for supplemental safety.

 It is rare, but not impossible to have a thiamine deficiency from dietary lack alone in a developed country.

-Can you repair nerve damage naturally?
+Can you repair nerve damage nutritionally?

 Relative to many other body tissues, nerves are slow to recover from damage for numerous reasons.